-The paper also said this show of support was not representative of the views of the larger Chinese population, "which is opposed to radical and confrontational political stances".'We're supporting you'
+The paper also said this show of support was not representative of the views of the larger Chinese population, "which is opposed to radical and confrontational political stances".

 The donations began shortly after the internationally renowned artist announced that he had received the tax demand.

 People have handed over money using bank transfers and postal orders - and some have flown cash folded into paper planes over the wall into his compound, the BBC's Michael Bristow in Beijing reports.

 According to a posting on the social networking site Twitter by Liu Yanping, a volunteer at the artist's studio, almost 20,000 people have so far handed over money.

 "These are tens of thousands of people bringing in the money," Ai Weiwei told the BBC.

 "They all have one message: we're supporting you, we're behind you, we have to let the people know solidarity and we know what it is and we know the accusations are fake, they're unreal."

 Mr Ai - who has sold artworks around the world - has admitted he does not need the money, and has vowed to pay people back later.

 He says the donations are an expression of people's feelings about the way he has been treated.

 One reader, from Guangzhou, told the BBC he had sent money because it was a "rare opportunity to support what I believe".